garyhurtz/cmp_kitty/README.md

 }
 ```

-then should return true or false.
-If the function returns true for any of the tables, it is
-considered a match.
-The default assumes that the process will be matched based on the command that
-is running, but the pid and cwd can also be used.
+Implement custom logic by replacing *match_cmd* with a function that accepts these tables as input,
+then returns *true* for windows to include, or *false* for windows to exclude.
+A window
+contributes completions if *match_cmd* returns *true* for any table in the list.

-Be sure to check the *foreground_processes* section of the output of the *:CmpKittyLs* command
+Be sure to examine the *foreground_processes* section of the output of the *:CmpKittyLs* command
-to gain a better understanding of the inputs your functions will receive.
+to gain a better understanding of the inputs that these functions receive.

 ### Extent

-Kitty not only provides information that can determine which windows to match, but also how much of
-the window content to match.
+Kitty provides the ability to specify how much window content to include when collecting completion

-Options are:
+candidates.
+The options are:

-* *all* - (default) include all window content, including scrollback
+* *all* - the default, include all window content including the scroll-back
-* *screen* - include only content that is currently visible in the window
+* *screen* - include only the currently visible content
-* *selection* - include only content that is contained within a selection
+* *selection* - include only content the contained within the current selection

 See the [kitty docs](https://sw.kovidgoyal.net/kitty/remote-control/#kitty-get-text) for
 more information.

 ### Strict matching

-nvim-cmp provides several configuration options to allow you a bit of control over how many
-completions each source returns.
-This source supplements these with the *strict_matching*
-configuration option.

-When *strict_matching* is false (the default) nvim-cmp determines which completion candidates to
-suggest according to its configuration, which by default uses fuzzy-matching.
-Set *strict_matching*
+nvim-cmp configuration provides control over the completions it suggests from each source, typically
+using fuzzy-matching.
+If *cmp_kitty* returns too many completions, set *strict_matching* to *true*
-to true if you would like to limit the suggestions that are returned from this source to only those
-items that strictly-match the current input.
+to restrict the completions that *cmp_kitty* returns to only those that match the current input.

-## Timing Configuration
+## Timing configuration

-A brief description of the plugin architecture will be helpful to understanding the timing
+A brief description of the plugin architecture can be helpful to understanding the timing configuration.
-configuration.
-In order to minimize lag when typing, completion candidates are held in a cache
-that "sits between" the plugin and nvim-cmp.
-When completions are required, nvim-cmp collects
-whatever candidates are currently in the cache, filters them, and returns them to you.
+*cmp_kitty* stores completion candidates in a cache, which provides a quick response when nvim-cmp

-The "update cycle" runs in the background, collecting candidates from each window and adding
-them to the cache, as well as removing expired items from the cache.
+requests completions.
+In parallel, *cmp_kitty* starts an "update cycle" in the background, collecting
+candidates from each window and adding them to the cache so that they become available as nvim-cmp
+requests them.

-An update cycle begins when the user types, and completions are requested.
-In the first step of
+The update cycle proceeds in several steps.
+In the first step *cmp_kitty* evaluates each tab and window
-the update cycle each tab and window are matched according to the current configuration, to
+according to the current configuration to determine which windows should contribute completions.
-determine which Kitty windows will be parsed.
-Once the windows to be processed during the update
-cycle have been determined, one window is processed every *window_polling_period* msec, with any
+In the second step, *cmp_kitty* processes one window every *window_polling_period* msec, in order to
-completion candidates added to the cache.
-The polling period is intended to space out the work
-of querying Kitty and parsing content to minimize lag.
+spread out the work of querying Kitty and parsing content, then adds any completion candidates to the
+cache.
+Reduce the polling period for more aggressive timing, or increase it as needed on slower machines.

-At the end of the update cycle any expired candidates are pruned from the cache.
-Candidates expire
+In the third step of the update cycle *cmp_kitty* evaluates each item in the cache and removes those
-if they have been in the cache for longer than the *completion_item_lifetime*.
+that have been in the cache for longer than the *completion_item_lifetime*.

-Finally, although we want completions to arrive quickly when we type, content in many windows
-doesn't change often so it might be nice to save a little battery life vs parsing every window for
-every word we type.
-This can be configured using the *min_update_restart_period* configuration item,
+Finally, the *min_update_restart_period* defines the minimum number of seconds that *cmp_kitty* should
-which sets the minimum amount of time to wait (in seconds) between update cycles.
-If
-completions are requested during this period the items will be returned from the cache.
-After this
+wait between update cycles.
+If nvim-cmp requests completions during this period it receives items from
-period expires, a new update cycle will begin the next time completions are requested.
+the cache, as usual, but *cmp_kitty* won't start a new update cycle until the first time nvim-cmp
+requests completions after this period expires.

 ## Commands

 ### :CmpKittyLs

 Open a buffer containing the output of Kitty's *ls* command.
 This is useful when customizing matching
 logic.
-Details about the information contained in the response can be found in the
+Details about the information contained in the response are available in the
 [kitty docs](https://sw.kovidgoyal.net/kitty/remote-control/#kitty-ls).

 ### :CmpKittyIncludeWindow

-Display choices then change the selected window's title to "cmp-include".
-Note that this command only
+Display choices then change the title of the selected window to "cmp-include".
+Note that this command
-works if *include_title* remains in the default setting.
+only works if *include_title* remains in the default setting.

 ### :CmpKittyExcludeWindow

-Display choices then change the selected window's title to "cmp-exclude".
+Display choices then change the title of the selected window to "cmp-exclude".
 Note that this command
 only works if *exclude_title* remains in the default setting.
+Note that completions from an excluded
+window will persist for *completion_item_lifetime*, as described in the *Timing configuration*
+section.